Humed-Muhammad/investSky-test/README.md

 # expo-boilerplate

+## Created By Humed Muhammad Essie

-This boilerplate is I an expo based react native boilerplate and template.
+This boilerplate is  Created By expo based react native boilerplate and template generator.

 It has some scaffolding using generators to help you speed up your development and come with pre configure features listed below:-